victortrinh/cabronis-be/README.md

 1- To migrate your models changes to the migrations folder

-> python manage.py db migrate --message 'initial db migration'
+> python manage.py db migrate --message "initial db migration"

 2- To migrate your changes to the database